 - Only 1 person or one couple/family in the elevator at a time

-- No guests are permitted in the Quads or common areas of the residence until further notice, with the exception of those helping residents move in or out.
+- No guests are permitted in St. Andrew’s Hall residences until further notice, with the exception of those helping residents move in or out.
 In that case, guests helping residents should wear a non-medical mask.

 - Sanitizing wipes, disinfecting liquid, gloves, and masks are available for staff to use at the main floor housing office